MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-subscription-editon.md

 - SP2019
 ms.custom:
 ms.assetid: 4d88c402-24f2-449b-86a6-6e7afcfec0cd
-description: "Find out the minimum hardware requirements that you need for installing and running SharePoint Server Subscription edition."
+description: "Find out the minimum hardware requirements that you need for installing and running SharePoint Server Subscription Edition."
 ---

 # Hardware and Topology Requirements for SharePoint Server Subscription Edition